geekinglcq/HRec/README.md

 # HR

-Official implement of the paper [Deep Unified Representation for Heterogeneous Recommendation](https://arxiv.org/abs/2201.05861).
+Official implementation of the paper [Deep Unified Representation for Heterogeneous Recommendation](https://arxiv.org/abs/2201.05861).
 Accepted by the ACM Web Conference 2022 (WWW '22)
 [中文版算法介绍](https://zhuanlan.zhihu.com/p/474148693)

 ## Dataset
 In this paper, we use the Douban dataset stored in `data.tar.xz`.
-Please uncompress it and put it in the working directory.
+Please uncompress it (`tar -xf data.tar.xz`) and put it in the working directory.

 ## Usage